2004 Impala New Car Test Drive

 From 1958-65, the Impala was the flashiest full-size Chevrolet, a real working-man's Cadillac, tame transportation in its base form, with performance options available to match its sleek styling.
 Among those performance options, starting with the '61 Impala, was the SS, or Super Sport, package, featuring unique, sporty trim inside and out.
 When ordered with a big-block V8 and heavy-duty brakes and suspension, an Impala SS was a formidable luxury-performance car.

-Like its older namesake, the new Impala is tame and practical with base-level equipment.
-When ordered with its optional 3.8-liter V6, however, this new Impala is not only quick, but also more responsive than the six-seat models from Toyota, Dodge, Ford and Buick.
-It shares its platform with the Pontiac Grand Prix, and offers competent suspension tuning, distinctive looks, and plenty of interior room.
+Like its namesake, today's base Impala is tame and practical, but the optional 3.8-liter V6 makes the Impala quick.
+The supercharged 3.8 that comes with the new SS model makes it quicker still.
+In any form, the Impala feels more responsive than the six-seat sedans from Toyota, Dodge, Ford and Buick.
+All Impalas offers competent suspension tuning, distinctive looks, and plenty of interior room.

 - Fastest-depreciating cars in the United States

 - Find and compare 2017 Models